 The resounding question from the event was can we ever be truly inclusive of everyone all the time?
 No, is the honest answer, as you will probably end up including one group and alienating another.
 But!
 We can be mindful of the tools and processes we are using; as well as continuing collaborating with other groups and sectors to ensure we are truly representing the people we care for.

-Inclusivity in communications: language, imagery, and representation will be available on-demand very soon, so keep an eye out!
+Inclusivity in communications: language, imagery, and representation is available on-demand to access at a time that suits you!

 If you enjoyed this you may also like: